de2008de/markov-decision-process/README.md

 We can use value iteration algorithm to find the optimal policy $\pi_{opt}$.

-# Value Iteration

-Value iteration is an algorithm to iteratively compute the value of each state.
-To understand what is an expected value, let's discuss some concepts first.

 ## Utility

 The utility is the sum of reward of a policy.
 For example, if your policy is always playing the game until you flip a blue sword card, one of your game may be like this: